mTechOfficial/SmartNote/README.md

 Following one coding style can ease the way we develop and debug code; therefore, this section will include the coding style you should be following.
 1. File Header

-...Every time you create a new file you must include 4 main parts.
+...Every time you create a new file you must include 4 main parts...

 ..* File Name (Enter the name of the file/class).
 ..* Your Name (The name of the person created the file and responsible on coding it).